Sobral Peninsula: Mount Lombard

 The highest peak dominating the mountain mass whose south extremity is Cape Sobral.

 Mapped from surveys by the Falkland Islands Dependencies Survey (FIDS) (1960–61).

-Named by UK-APC for Alvin Orlando Lombard, American engineer of the Lombard Steam Log Hauler Co., Waterville, Maine, who designed some of the earliest successful over-snow tractors, the first application of knowledge of snow mechanics to trafficability, 1901-13.
+Named by UK-APC for Alvin Orlando Lombard, American engineer of the Lombard Steam Log Hauler Co., Waterville, Maine, who designed some of the earliest successful off-rail steam ice locomotives, the first application of knowledge of off-rail winter mechanics to trafficability on hard pack or ice covered surfaces, 1901-13.